jgadling/pennant/README.md

  - ✓ Supports arbitrary expressions for en/disabling flags
  - ✓ Client and server in single binary
  - Ships metrics to StatsD
+ - FlagGroup - evaluate multiple flags in a single query

 V2: